 Do They Know It's Christmas? - Band Aid

-Yes, let's remind everyone feasting on fruitcake and Christmas ham that African children are dying of starvation and won't see snow.
+Is it really a good idea to remind everyone feasting on fruitcake and Christmas ham that African children are dying of starvation and won't see snow?
 This product of the '80s not only gives us the guilty Debbie Downer feeling after we hear it, the video provides photographic evidence of the largest gathering of mullets ever.
 With the amount of money these pop stars spent on their hair, we'd bet they could have fed Africa three times over.
 Thanks for killing our Christmas cheer, Bob Geldof -- go spray your hair with the guys from Duran Duran.